 "Expenses Cap" means the aggregate annual cap on Expenses applicable to the Securities Administrator, the Custodian, the Trust Agent, the Servicer, the Seller, the Issuer, the Trustee and the Guarantor, which will be equal to an aggregate maximum reimbursement of \$300,000 in any calendar year; provided that, in no event, in any calendar year, will the aggregate amount of such Expenses reimbursed to (i) the Trust Agent exceed \$25,000, (ii) the Securities Administrator exceed \$50,000, (iii) the Servicer exceed \$50,000, (iv) the Custodian exceed \$25,000 and (v) the Seller, Issuer, Trustee and Guarantor exceed \$150,000; provided, however, that Expenses incurred by the Trustee, the Securities Administrator or the Custodian related to or resulting from a Servicer Event of Default will not be subject to any of their respective cap amounts listed above; and provided further, that neither the Servicer nor any affiliate of the Servicer may be reimbursed for any Expense related to or arising from a Servicer Event of Default.
-Any Expenses in excess of the aggregate, respective limits herein ("Excess Expenses") will be reimbursable to the Servicer, the Securities Administrator, the Custodian, the Seller, the Trust Agent, the Trustee, and the Guarantor to the extent of funds available.
+Any Expenses in excess of the aggregate, respective limits herein ("Excess Expenses") will be reimbursable to the Servicer, the Securities Administrator, the Custodian, the Seller, the Trust Agent, the Trustee, and the Guarantor to the extent of funds available on each Distribution Date.
 See "- Interest" and "- Distributions of Interest".
-To the extent that any remaining amounts of Excess Expenses remain unreimbursed after application of the Expenses Cap in any calendar year, such Excess Expenses will be reimbursable, subject to the applicable Expenses Cap, to the applicable party in subsequent years.
+As of any date of determination, any Excess Expenses which remain unreimbursed after application of the applicable Expenses Cap in any calendar year, will be reimbursable, subject to the applicable Expenses Cap, to the applicable party in subsequent years.